RICE FARMING: AN ALTERNATIVE TO MMM

 The Central Bank of Nigeria’s (CBN) through its Anchor Borrowers Programme organized Kebbi Rice Farmers into a group and loaned each of the rice farmer N210,000 to cultivate one hectare of rice.
-Some Farmers cultivated more than one hectare.
+The CBN loan came in form of inputs like seeds, fertilisers, pesticides and water pump etc. Some Farmers cultivated more than one hectare.

 The N210,000 covers the cost for farm inputs like pesticides, fertilizers, water pumps etc

 Mallam Alli, a rice Farmer in Argungu town in Kebbi State took the N210,000 CBN loan and cultivated one hectare of rice.

 Mallam Alli’s one hectare of rice yielded 100 bags of 75kg paddy rice.
 Mallam Alli like other rice Farmers who took the CBN loan sold the 100 bags of rice to an offtaker for N10,000 each, making a total sales of N1million.

 Mallam Alli has never made this kind of money since he has been planting rice for 15 years.
 He became a Millionaire within few months of planting rice.